DWDMobile/Syllabus/README.md

 **Assignment:**

 * Do Wireframes for your chosen project
-* Fork this week's [homework repo](https://github.com/DWDMobile/Week1) and clone it
+* Fork this week's [homework repo](https://github.com/DWDMobile/Week1) and clone it via command line or Github Desktop
 * Update the code by starting to write the basic html and css for your project
 * After comitting and pushing your code to your forked branch, create a pull request on the [original repo](https://github.com/DWDMobile/Week1)
 * Click 'Compare Across Forks' and select your forked branch as the 'head fork'
-* Post your wireframes to your blog and add a link to that post to your pull request
+* Post your wireframes to your blog and add a link to that post to your pull request, create pull request

 ### Week 2